Gireve/pncp-implementation-guide/docs/03-functional-guidelines.md

 The service to retrieve V2G Root certificates is [Get RootCA certificates](https://gireve-apis.stoplight.io/docs/pncp/branches/main/p9ym7t2gvcd8e-get-root-ca-certificates) as described in [Section 3.4.2](#retrieving-root-certificates-from-the-gireve-rcp).

+> To be notified if a V2G Root Certificate is made available or removed from Gireve RCP, the OEM should subscribe to the RCP notifications as described in Section 3.4.3.

 #### 3.8.1.3 Install a contract certificate in the EV

 There are two workflows for installing a contract certificate in a vehicle: installation via the CPO and installation via the OEM.
 Here, we focus on the installation of contract certificates by OEMs.